Adversarially Robust Low Dimensional Representations: Robustness to Adversarial Perturbations in Clustering

-In this section we will use the guarantee from Theorem~\ref{thm:training:spectralnorm} to show how to perform clustering of a well-clustered instance when every data point in the instance could be corrupted.
-Our guarantees will apply to clustering a mixture of well separated Gaussians and more general data distributions.
-In particular, we will show that a robust modification of the popular Lloyd's algorithm~\cite{lloyd1982least} (also known as the $k$-means algorithm) can be used to perform clustering in our model, thereby providing further evidence towards the widespread applicability of the algorithm.
-Existing guarantees for using Lloyd's algorithm~\cite{kumar2010clustering, awasthi2012improved} for clustering a mixture of Gaussians and general datasets assume that every pair of means $\mu_i, \mu_j$ are separated by $\sim \sigma \sqrt{k}$, where $\sigma$ is the maximum variance of the dataset around the mean and $k$ is the number of clusters~(see (\ref{eq:spectral-stability}) for the formal condition).
-However, our lower bound example from the previous section shows that such a separation condition is too weak for robust clustering in our noise model.
-If we view the datasets $A$ and $\tilde{A}$ in our lower bound instance as two target clusters, then they have the property that the means are separated by $\sim \sqrt{\sigma} > \Omega(\sigma \sqrt{k})$, where $k=2$, and yet via $\ell_{\infty}$ perturbations we can reach one cluster from the other, making the clustering task meaningless.
-Hence, we need a separation condition that rules out this scenario.
-Furthermore, even if one is given the original optimal clustering of the given perturbed dataset, we know from previous section that one must incur a loss of $\Omega(\sigma \cdot \max(1, \sqrt{\|\mu\|/\sigma}))$ in simply estimating the true mean $\mu$ of a cluster.
+From the above discussion, in the context of clustering, even if one is given the original optimal clustering of the given perturbed dataset, we must incur a loss of $\Omega(\sigma \cdot \max(1, \sqrt{\|\mu\|/\sigma}))$ in simply estimating the true mean $\mu$ of a cluster.
 This suggests a separation condition of the type $\sim \alpha \sigma \sqrt{k}$, where $\alpha$ depends on $(1+{\frac{\mu_{\max}}{\sigma}})$ and the guarantee to aim for is to estimate means upto error $O(\alpha \sigma)$ error.
 Here $\mu_{\max}$ is the maximum $\ell_2$ norm of the any of the $k$ mean vectors.
 In this section we will show that a modified Lloyd's combined with our certification procedure can indeed achieve this guarantee or certify that the dataset has been poisoned.